Visiting in Spring Overview

 - Elevation Gain: 150 feet

 Hike from Staircase along the North Fork of the Skokomish River, through dense and vibrant rainforest.
-With thick trees, ferns and mosses, you will be able to experience the ecology of Olympic National Park’s old-growth forest.
+With thick trees, ferns, and mosses, you will be able to experience the ecology of Olympic National Park’s old-growth forest.
 The path winds next to the meandering river; dramatic rapids are seen and heard throughout the route, helping you to realize how much power the Skokomish River has.
 Around two miles, you will reach an impressive suspension bridge crossing the river, this is a good turn-around point.
 Or, you can continue a bit further to “Shady Lane”, where the old-growth forest seems thick with wisdom and mystery.

 BACKPACKING IN OLYMPIC IN SPRING

 Backpacking in Olympic National Park is ideal in the spring as the weather gets warmer and melts any snow that may be on the trail.
 There are countless trails that will take you past waterfalls and rushing rivers, and through fields of wildflowers.
 Check out the park’s backcountry trail map to see which campsite will be best strung together for your next adventure!
-Take a look at our recommendations for best backpacking trails in Olympic National Park.
+Take a look at our recommendations for the best backpacking trails in Olympic National Park.
 Below are our favorite areas for springtime backpacking:

 1. HOH RIVER